CE-Programming/toolchain/docs/headers/sys/index.rst

 CE Hardware Headers
 ===================

-These headers are specific to the calculator's hardware, and contain various defines and prototypes.
+These headers are specific to the calculator's hardware and contain various definitions and prototypes.

 .. toctree::
     :maxdepth: 1